melsman/melsman.github.io/_posts/2017-11-03-getting-started-with-fsharp.md

 reasoning principles that allow programmers to better specify and reason about properties of the program.
-An essential part of functional programming has to do with recursive functions, which are simply functions that calls themselves.
+An essential part of functional programming has to do with recursive functions, which are simply functions that call themselves.

-Now consider again the task of writing a function that sums of the integers between 0 and 100.
+Now consider again the task of writing a function that sums the integers between 0 and 100.
 Here is a recursive F# function that does the job for any integer argument `n`: